Planning a Sabbatical

 Travel and Learn Spanish

-I know I will be spending at least a month in Spain, hopefully longer.
-TBD whether we travel elsewhere in Europe, but will be checking out a bunch of towns from the beaches to the mountains.
-I will be enjoying time with family & friends over good food & summer festivities.
+I’ll spend at least a month in Spain, longer if possible.
+TBD if we travel elsewhere in Europe, but I’ll explore towns from the beaches to the mountains.
+I’ll enjoy time with family and friends over good food and summer festivities.

-In the meantime, I will be studying Spanish.
-Though I’ve been to Spain a few times, I am very much a beginner at the language.
-I never took Spanish in school and wasn’t exposed to it growing up so it’s been tough to pick up.
-I’m hoping it will be easier when my mind is emptier.
+In the meantime, I’ll be studying Spanish.
+I’ve been to Spain a few times, but I’m still a beginner at the language.
+I never took it in school or was exposed to it growing up, so it’s been tough.
+I hope it will be easier when my mind is less occupied.

 Leave San Francisco